scientistigwe/TravelEase-Website/README.md

 - As a new user of this website, I want to see.......
 - As a new user of this website, I want to see.......
 - As a new user of this website, I want to easily find.......
-- As a new user to this website, I want to meet the team
+- As a new user to this website, I want to meet the team.....
 - As a user, I want to follow xyz on social media.......
 - etc